ad: elecraft

 8. DK5ONV

-DK5ONV Ham Member QRZ Page
+DK5ONV Premium Subscriber QRZ Page

 There has been Times I used to talk to Michael on 40m several Nights a Week from my portable Setup.
 He became super busy to keep the Wheel HAM Radio rotating.